afontcu/afontcu.dev/content/blog/fear.md

 Recently, I experienced a match between theory<sup>1</sup> and reality.
 And oh, you bet it felt good.

 So, fear.
 This was about fear.
-We experience it when we face uncertainty – I'm by no means a psychologist.
-Still, I read a couple articles on Wikipedia so you can call me an expert.
+We experience fear when we face uncertainty (I'm by no means a psychologist, but I read a couple articles on Wikipedia so you can call me an expert).

-And uncertainty comes in many forms in the software development world.
+And uncertainty comes in many forms when developing software.
 It's at its core.

 ## Fear-inducing gaps

-Uncertainty and fear appear when there's a gap between reality and expectations.
-And there are several of these gaps.
+Uncertainty and fear appear when there's a gap between reality and our expectations.

+Let me share with you three of these gaps.

 ### The gap between what you'd like to know and what you actually know